Learn More about Assist to Succeed Dental Assisting School

 Our mission at ATS is to prepare the student for a career in dentistry.
 The student will receive a solid academic background in dentistry as well as a practical, clinical hands-on-training in preparation for entering the dental assisting field.

-Dr. Joseph McIntyre, DDS, Dr. Daniel Whiting, DMD, Dr. Kelsey Rockey, DDS, and their dental team have a passion for high quality dental care and exceptional patient care.
+Dr. Joseph McIntyre, DDS, Dr. Daniel Whiting, DMD, Dr. Kelsey Rockey, DDS, Dr. Bryant Ash, DDS, and their dental team have a passion for high quality dental care and exceptional patient care.
 Over the past 31 years, Dr. McIntyre has trained many dental assistants to perform all the duties and functions allowed in Virginia.
 This has been a very satisfying experience as most of them have continued in the dental field and some have even gone on to hygiene or dental school- such as our own Dr. Whiting.
 Our facility is designed to be a teaching facility with a large spacious classroom where our own staff training is done.
 The doctors realize that the best method of learning is when a student can learn the concept and then practice it.
 By having the school in a working dental office, the student has the advantage of gaining classroom knowledge, but also practice hands-on experience as they test their skills on each other, observe our staff, and experience internships in other offices.
-The school is the natural step for Dr. McIntyre, Dr. Whiting, and Dr. Rockey to be able to further share their passion for the field of dentistry as they help others skills and proficiency in this field.
+The school is the natural step for Dr. McIntyre, Dr. Whiting, Dr. Rockey, and Dr. Ash to be able to further share their passion for the field of dentistry as they help others skills and proficiency in this field.

 Our Personal Promise